Buddha Birth Day Festival

 I am unsure, but I did see a dog there.
 Please contact the venue for more information.

-Not officially, but there were plenty around the temple and gardens for a little respite.
+Not provided, but there were plenty around the temple and gardens for a little respite.

 There were a lot of people in attendance.
 The most crowding was around the performances and alms procession.
 We just spent time out of the crowd, unless going from one section of the temple to another.

-I hope this information helps and you get to experience this wonderful event for yourself.
+I hope this information helps you plan your visit and encourages you to experience this wonderful event for yourself.
 If you think anything needs to be added regarding your disability, please feel free to CONTACT ME

 Comments